markoenix/indicator-kdeconnect/README.md

 KDE Connect Indicator
 =====================

-This Indicator is written to make [KDE Connect](https://community.kde.org/KDEConnect) usable in Ubuntu and Pantheon DE, but it can work on another distros that supporting Gtk 3 and libindicator3.
+This Indicator is written to make [KDE Connect](https://community.kde.org/KDEConnect) usable in desktops without KDE.
-It's started as an [AppIndicator](https://unity.ubuntu.com/projects/appindicators/) but later i add a binary file to send file and url easily through KDE Connect.
+It's started as an [AppIndicator](https://unity.ubuntu.com/projects/appindicators/), but you can send files and url easily through KDE Connect with kdeconnect-send.

 Features:
 -------